 - Combined hormone therapy to treat menopausal symptoms may increase a woman’s risk of cancer.

 Menopause does not cause cancer, but the risk of developing cancer increases as a woman ages.
 Therefore, women who have been through natural menopause are more likely to develop cancer because they are older.
-In addition, some cancer treatments can cause menopause and menopausal symptoms.

 Menopause and cancer risk